Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 4. [Create a plot](#create-a-plot)
 5. [Start farming](#start-farming)

 This guide will take you through each of these steps.
-We will set up a Chia farm, including a full node and a single plot.
+We will set up a Chia farm, which includes syncing a full node and creating your first plot.
 This will take anywhere from an hour to several days, depending on a number of factors.
 But don't worry -- most of this time will not require you to be active on your computer.

 :::info

 This guide is intentionally light on technical details.
-It is only intended to help new users set up a basic farm.
-Other pages on this website will go into the concepts introduced in this guide in much greater detail.
+It is only intended to help new users set up a basic farm, ideally using equipment they already own.
+Subsequent pages on this website will go into the concepts introduced in this guide in much greater detail.

 :::